 The city of George Town on Penang Island is known for being a UNESCO World Heritage Site, and a foodie’s paradise.
 While there are plenty of local Indian, Malay, and Chinese food options, what we really came to check out was the chocolate.
-Penang has a relatively small number of chocolate cafes, but considering how much cacao is grown in Malaysia, I’m surprised there aren’t more.
+We heard over and over during our 3 weeks in Malaysia that Penang was the chocolate capital of the country.
+The city has a relatively small number of chocolate cafes, but considering how much cacao is grown in Malaysia, I’m surprised there aren’t more.

 The options for chocolate in Penang aren’t as varied as in their southern counterpart of Kuala Lumpur, but it’s still not too hard to find a chocolate shop in Penang.
 In fact, I found five of them.
 Check out their in & outs & hours below, and drop a comment in you know of any other chocolate shops in George Town (or elsewhere on the Island).